-15. Capital management
+14. Capital management

 The Company's objectives when managing capital are to (i) maintain a flexible capital structure which optimizes the cost of capital at acceptable risk; and (ii) maintain a deployment ratio in excess of 90%.
+Capital is managed to safeguard the Company's ability to continue as a going concern, so that it can continue to provide returns to shareholders.